juzerali/symfony-docs/book/security.rst

 .. _c-encoding-the-users-password:
 .. _encoding-the-user-s-password:

-C) Encoding the User's Password
+C) Encrypting the User's Password
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Whether your users are stored in ``security.yml``, in a database or somewhere
-else, you'll want to encode their passwords.
+else, you'll want to encrypt their passwords.
 The best algorithm to use is
 ``bcrypt``:

 .. configuration-block::